steemit/whitepaper/whitepaper.md

 By following these simple rules, Steem is able to process 10,000 transactions per second without any significant effort devoted to optimization.

-Keeping everything in memory is increasingly viable given the recent introduction of Optane™ technology from Intel[^fn14].
-It should be possible for commodity hardware to handle all of the business logic associated with Steem in a single thread with all posts kept in memory for rapid indexing.
+Keeping everything in memory is increasingly viable given the recent introduction of Optane™ technology from Intel.[^fn14] It should be possible for commodity hardware to handle all of the business logic associated with Steem in a single thread, with all posts kept in memory for rapid indexing.
 Even Google keeps their index of the entire internet in RAM.
 The use of blockchain technology makes it trivial to replicate the database to many machines to prevent loss of data.
 As Optane™ technology takes over, RAM will become even faster while gaining persistence.
 In other words, Steem is designed for the architectures of the future and is designed to scale.

 # Allocation & Supply

+## Current Allocation & Supply

+Starting with the network's 16th hard fork in December 2016, Steem began creating new tokens at an annual inflation rate of 9.5%.
+The inflation rate decreases at a rate of 0.01% every 250,000 blocks, or about 0.5% per year.
+The inflation will continue decreasing at this pace until the overall inflation rate reaches 0.95%.
+This will take about 20.5 years from the time hard fork 16 went into effect.

+Of the new tokens that are generated, 75% go to fund the reward pool, which is split between authors and curators.
+Another 15% of the new tokens are awarded to holders of SP.
+The remaining 10% pays for the witnesses to power the blockchain.

 ## Initial Allocation & Supply

 The Steem network started with a currency supply of 0 and allocated STEEM via proof of work at a rate of approximately 40 STEEM per minute to miners, with an additional 40 STEEM per minute being created to seed the content and curation reward pools (for a total of 80 STEEM per minute).
 Then the network started rewarding users who converted to SP.
-At this point, STEEM grew at a rate of approximately 800 STEEM per minute due to the combined effects of the various Contribution Rewards summarized below:
+At this point, STEEM grew at a rate of approximately 800 STEEM per minute, due to the combined effects of the various Contribution Rewards summarized below:

 Contribution Rewards:

 - Curation rewards: 1 STEEM per block or 3.875% per year, whichever is greater
 - Content Creation rewards: 1 STEEM per block or 3.875% per year, whichever is greater
 - Block production rewards: 1 STEEM per block or 0.750% per year, whichever is greater
 - POW inclusion rewards before block 864,000: 1 STEEM per block (awarded as 21 STEEM per round)
 - POW inclusion rewards after block 864,000: 0.0476 STEEM per block (awarded as 1 STEEM per round) or 0.750% per year, whichever is greater.
 - Liquidity rewards: 1 STEEM per block (awarded as 1200 STEEM per hour) or 0.750% per year, whichever is greater

 ### Power Rewards: